Main Greenhouse Gases

 Two characteristics of atmospheric gases determine the strength of their greenhouse effect.

-The table below presents values for these two characteristics for major greenhouse gases.
-The GWP and atmospheric lifetime values are periodically updated by the scientific community as new research refines estimates of radiative properties and atmospheric removal mechanisms (sinks) for each gas.
-These values are from the Fourth IPCC Assessment Report (AR4) released in 2007, which are commonly used in international reporting, despite the Fifth Assessment Report updating them in 2014.
+The table below presents atmospheric lifetime and GWP values for major greenhouse gases from the Fifth IPCC Assessment Report (AR5) released in 2014.
+These values are periodically updated by the scientific community as new research refines estimates of radiative properties and atmospheric removal mechanisms (sinks) for each gas.

 Despite carbon dioxide’s comparatively low GWP among major greenhouse gases, the large human-caused increase in its atmospheric concentration has caused the majority of global warming.
 Likewise, methane is responsible for a large portion of recent warming despite having a GWP much lower than several other greenhouse gases because emissions have increased drastically.